rasor/rasor.github.io/content/2019/LinuxLiteInstall.md

 * Install and execute Etcher.
 * Select source (.iso), target (USB) and burn.
 * Info: balena also offers a Raspberri PI - [balenaFin](https://www.balena.io/fin/) to host the OS.
+* If problems: If the flash is not formatted and Windows refuses to format it, then Use [Rufus](https://rufus.ie/) either just to format or also for burning .iso

 ### Testing Lite